Apple II goes on sale, June 5, 1977

 The Apple logo on the casing featured rainbow stripes to reflect the computer's color graphics capability.
 The stripes remained a part of Apple's corporate logo until early 1998.

-In describing the technical details of the computer, Wozniak wrote in Byte magazine at the time of the Apple II’s premier that: “To me, a personal computer should be small, reliable, convenient to use and inexpensive.”
+In describing the technical details of the computer, Wozniak wrote in Byte magazine at the time of the Apple II’s premiere that: “To me, a personal computer should be small, reliable, convenient to use and inexpensive.”

 - Apple memo declares ‘No more typewriters,’ February 1, 1980